-Duchess Harris, alumna of the Mellon Mays Undergraduate Fellowship (MMUF) program, discusses her "Human Computers at NASA" digital archive project at Macalester College and tells the story of her grandmother Miriam Mann, one of NASA’s earliest “hidden figures.”
+Duchess Harris, a Mellon Mays Undergraduate Fellowship (MMUF) alum, discusses her digital archive project at Macalester College and her grandmother Miriam Mann, one of NASA’s earliest “hidden figures.”

 "I want young people to think of the African American experience as the American experience."